Utilize a TOP Olympic sponsorship to help a well-known Chinese brand go global

 - Coordinated global activation marketing with country managers and executive teams:

-- Developed the country-specific Torchbearer experience before, during and after their run
+- Developed the country-specific Torchbearer experience before, during and after their run:

-Lea-Ann was sure to take advantage of opportunities for showcasing the brand in front of the thousands around each Olympic Torch Relay (OTR) route.
+- Took advantage of opportunities for showcasing the brand in front of the thousands around each Olympic Torch Relay (OTR) route.

 The days before the global Torch Relay and the months leading up to the Games were most challenging for a marketing campaign.